Knowledge and Freedom

 Which begs the question: what’s worth learning?

-There’s a knowledge out there to be obtained - certainly more than any one person can obtain in a lifetime.
+There’s a vast wealth of knowledge out there to be obtained - certainly more than any one person can obtain in a lifetime.
 Given that, it becomes a question of which freedoms you’re most interested in securing, at the expense of all others.

 There are many, many areas in which I remain ignorant.
 As stated, I am the prisoner of my ignorance in these areas.
 I do not know, to any real depth, how to grow food, how to treat serious illness or injury, or how to build a house.
 Obviously, these are all of great importance, and yet I remain ignorant on these topics and depend on other more knowledgeable people to employ their knowledge on my behalf.